The puzzling death of Mateusz Kawecki in Poland

 Mateusz Kawecki, disappeared March 28, 2018.
 Body found September 12, 2018, Hutków, Poland

 Mateusz Kawecki was a 30-year-old Polish man from a small village called Hutków in southeastern Poland.
-He’d been working in Hanover, Germany, as a construction worker for about five years and lived with his father, who also worked in Hanover.
+He’d been working as a construction worker in Hanover, Germany, for about five years and lived with his father, who also worked in Hanover.

 On March 28, 2018, he headed to Poland to see his pregnant fiancée but never made it.
 Five months later, his decapitated remains were found in a barn near his family home, nowhere near his girlfriend’s residence.
 His car has never turned up.
 What happened to Mateusz?
 Was it a bizarre case of suicide or foul play?